antistatique/capdrupal/README.markdown

 	set  :keep_releases,   5
 	after "deploy:update", "deploy:cleanup"

-Awesome, your configuration file is almost complete !
-From now and whenever you want to add a new stage, create an new file in `config/deploy/` with in :
+Awesome, your configuration file is complete !
+You can also use Capdrupal for [multistage](https://github.com/capistrano/capistrano/wiki/2.x-Multistage-Extension).

-	# Stage name (same as your filename, for example stage1.rb)
-	set :stages,    "stage1"

-	# The Git branch you want to use
-	set :branch,    "dev"

-	# The domain and the path to your app directory
-	set :domain,    "staging.domain.com"
-	set :deploy_to, "/home/path/to/my/app/"

-	# And the user if it's not the same as define in deploy.rb
-	set :user,           "staging"
-	set :group,          "staging"
-	set :runner_group,   "staging"

 ## Usage

 So, after configuration come action !
 The first time, you have to run this command with the choosing stage.

-	$ cap stage1 deploy:setup
+	$ cap deploy:setup

 In fact, Capistrano create directories and symlink to the targeted server.
 The `shared` directory contains all shared files of your app who don't need to be change. `Releases` contains the different releases of your app with a number define in `deploy.rb` and finally `current` is the symlink who target the right release.